Delta’s ‘parallel reality’ display sounds like sci-fi, but it’s coming soon

 Judged purely as a technological magic trick, parallel reality is one of the most freakishly unexpected feats I’ve seen in years.
 Misapplied Sciences has been quietly working on it for half a decade, largely in stealth mode; when Ng tells me that one of his startup’s business challenges is the widespread impression that what it’s doing is fantasy, I believe him.
 “Most people, even if they believe that this is possible, think it’s 10 to 20 years away,” he says.

 The potential applications for the technology—from outdoor advertising to traffic signs to theme-park entertainment—are many.
 But if all goes according to plan, the first consumers who will see it in action will be travelers at the Detroit Metropolitan Airport.
-Starting in the middle of this year, Delta plans to offer parallel-reality signage, located just past TSA, that can simultaneously show almost 100 customers unique information on their flights, once they’ve scanned their boarding passes.
+Starting in the middle of this year, Delta Air Lines plans to offer parallel-reality signage, located just past TSA, that can simultaneously show almost 100 customers unique information on their flights, once they’ve scanned their boarding passes.
 Available in English, Spanish, Japanese, Korean, and other languages, it will be a slicked-up, real-world deployment of the demo I got in Redmond.

 Even before parallel reality lands in Detroit, it will make an early appearance this week at CES in Las Vegas.
 Delta’s booth features a preview of the airport-info application along with other exhibits about the technology.
 Delta CEO Ed Bastian and Misapplied’s Ng are showing off parallel reality as part of Delta’s keynote at the gadget exhibition on Tuesday morning.
 Also part of Delta’s CES showing: improvements to its Fly Delta app (such as the built-in ability to summon a Lyft to take you to the airport), a partnership to test exoskeletons for Delta employees whose jobs involve heavy lifting, and the use of machine learning to help minimize schedule disruptions during bad weather.